Jiahao-Zeng/Math-497-Final-Project/docs/documentation.md

 - Comprehensive documentation and explanations
 - Interactive examples and demonstrations

+### Implementation Phases

+- [Phase I](/phase1/) - Basic implementation of the three-point difference method
+- [Phase II](/phase2/) - Advanced features and error analysis
+- [Phase III](/phase3/) - Final implementation and visualization

 Feel free to explore our documentation and findings through the navigation links above.